 Multi-unit — natural mineral beads |

-Schorl is the most abundant variety of the tourmaline group, with an iron-rich composition that produces its characteristic total opacity and intense black color.
-Unlike basalt or obsidian, black tourmaline has a clear vitreous luster when mirror-polished: light reflects directly off the surface, without the matte dispersion of volcanic rocks.
-10mm beads clearly show this difference: each sphere has a uniform brilliant finish.
+Schorl is the most abundant variety of the tourmaline group, with an iron-rich composition that produces its characteristic complete opacity and intense black color.

 Tourmaline is a complex borosilicate that crystallizes in the trigonal system in pegmatitic granites and high-grade metamorphic rocks.
-Schorl — the iron-rich variety — forms when magmatic fluids rich in boron and iron crystallize in the late stage of granite cooling.
-Brazil, especially the states of Minas Gerais and Paraíba, is the world's largest producer of lapidary-quality tourmaline, with deposits that include both black schorl and the most valued varieties (blue indicolite, pink rubellite, neon green Paraíba).
+Schorl — the iron-rich variety — forms when boron and iron-rich magmatic fluids crystallize in the late stage of granite cooling.

 Tourmaline was first classified as a distinct mineral in the 18th century, when Ceylonese traders distinguished it from other dark stones.
-Prior to that distinction, black schorl was frequently confused with obsidian or jet in medieval European markets.
-In 17th-century Europe, jet (lignite) and black tourmaline were used as travel and protection amulets, a use that persisted until the 19th century in Victorian mourning jewelry.
+Before that distinction, black schorl was often confused with obsidian or jet in medieval European markets.

 Frequently Asked Questions